Insects have been alive for almost 400 million years, making them one of the oldest living species on the planet.

 7. Eastern Tiger Swallowtails

-Eastern tiger swallowtails are large, brilliant insects that start with E and are found east of the Mississippi River.
+Eastern tiger swallowtails, which start with E, are large, brilliant insects found east of the Mississippi River.

-Males are predominantly yellow with black margins, whilst females have blue and orange waves on the edges of their wings.
+Males are predominantly yellow with black margins, while females have blue and orange waves on the edges of their wings.

-Young females bear little resemblance to their adult counterparts.
-The wings are primarily black, with blue at the bottom borders.
+Young females resemble little to their adult counterparts.
+Their wings are primarily black, with blue at the bottom borders.

 This darker coloring is more popular in the southern United States, whereas the traditional yellow coloring is more common in the northern states.